 Clearly-communicated goals, well-trained and informed staff, and contented faces will significantly improve customers' encounters with your brand and consequently enhance revenue.

-“Customer experience is the most pressing mandate for marketers, the top area of marketing technology investment in 2016, and it will lead innovation spending for 2017.”
-A Gartner survey found that 89% of companies expect to compete mostly on the basis of customer experience, versus 36% only five years ago.
+A Gartner survey found that 89% of companies expect to compete mostly on the basis of customer experience, versus 36% only five years earlier.
 In addition, 50% of consumer product investments are now directed to customer experience innovations.

 7. Informal Communication Can Distort Information

 Informal communication has its advantages and disadvantages.
-Grapevine word-of-mouth can sometimes help employees to interpret managerial information; it often reaches workers who might have otherwise missed the original transmission; and it’s more flexible than formal communication.
-The grapevine also helps to improve relationships between employees and it spreads knowledge and tips that can make work more effective.
+Grapevine word-of-mouth can sometimes help employees to interpret managerial information; it often reaches workers who might have otherwise missed the original transmission; and it's more flexible than formal communication.
+The grapevine also helps to improve relationships between employees.
+It spreads knowledge and tips that can make work more effective.

 On the other hand, informal communication can distort the meaning of information; it feeds rumors and misunderstandings; and it's difficult to control.

-Good internal communication can help to increase the advantages of informal communication.
-It will slow down the rumor mill by communicating quickly and frequently, and it will help employees to clearly interpret information and instructions.
+Strong mobile internal communication can help to increase the advantages of informal communication.
+It will slow down the rumor mill by communicating quickly and frequently.
+And it will help employees to clearly interpret information and instructions, wherever they work.

 Employees put a premium on transparency in their interactions with different levels of management, going so far as to name it the top factor in determining their happiness and satisfaction in the workplace.
-Providing a transparent, rumor-free environment is a must for a generation of employees (and customers) who are skeptical to the core.
+Providing a transparent, rumor-free environment is a must for a generation of employees (and customers) for whom skepticism is a default response.

 8. Intranets Continue to Evolve

-The greatest potential of the evolving intranet is to provide a front door through which an employee can find the various tools and services of the digital workplace.
-This front door needs to be easily accessible on all devices; to be truly effective it should be branded and personalized; and it should be able to act as an employee’s primary communication hub.
+The greatest potential of the evolving modern intranet is to provide a front door through which an employee can find the various tools and services of the digital workplace.
+This front door needs to be easily accessible on all devices.
+To be truly effective it should be branded and personalized, and it should be able to act as an employee's primary communication hub.

-Conclusion: You Need to Improve Your IC Right Now
+Conclusion: Your IC Needs to Improve Right Now

 The touchpoints that employees have with their workplaces play a vital role in how they stay motivated, informed, and engaged with what they do.
 Just as technology has become a crucial part of our personal lives, the tech environment in the workplace is of great importance to the employee experience.
 In this transformative era of hyper-modern organizations, competitiveness depends upon the ability to manage change.
 Especially for businesses with large, widely distributed workforces, keeping pace with rapid innovation requires modern tools that can effectively keep all employees fully informed.